Simhyeon/r4d/docs/meta.md

 ### TODO

+* [ ] Update blog contents,
+    * [ ] Splitc doesn't utilize file_path which is a shame.

+* [x] Remove unnecessary collect calls
+    - Not 100% but calls that are blatnatly insignificant

 * [x] Rad backtrace prints strangely for deterred  macro
     * [ ] This fix should also affect template crate.... damn it.
 Actually no, but keep in mind that user configured deterred macro doesn't set macro